 What is Residual Risk?

 The term “residual risk” (RR) refers to the amount of risk that remains in an event after hedging, mitigating, or avoiding the inherent risks associated with an event or action.
 Eliminating all the associated risks is impossible; hence, some RR will be left.
-However, the residual risk level must be as low as reasonably possible.
-Mathematically, the formula for RR is represented as,

 where,

-Impact of risk controls = The amount of risk that has been mitigated, eliminated, or hedged via internal and external risk controls.
+Impact of risk controls = The amount of risk that has been mitigated, eliminated, or hedged via internal and external controls.

 Explanation of Residual Risk

 The explanation of RR is straightforward.
 First, identify the associated risks and then try to reduce or eliminate the risks as much as possible.
-However, it is impossible to eliminate all the risks, and hence there will be some risks left, known as RR.
+However, it is impossible to eliminate all the risks, and hence there are some risks left, known as RR.
 The idea behind the computation of residual risk is that an organization should know what portion of the overall risk they should bear, irrespective of all their efforts.

 How to Calculate Residual Risk

-- Step 3: Next, assess the impact of the mitigating controls that the management will be required to implement based on the type of risks.
+- Step 3:Next, the management will need to implement mitigating controls based on the type of risks and assess their impact.
 The impact of risk controls is the aggregate impact of all the mitigating controls.

 Residual risk = Inherent Risk – Impact of Risk Controls